vllm-project/vllm/docs/source/design/class_hierarchy.rst

 .. note::

-    To support this change, all of the vLLM models' signature has been changed to:
+    To support this change, all vLLM models' signatures have been updated to:

     .. code-block:: python

         def __init__(self, *, vllm_config: VllmConfig, prefix: str = ""):

-    To avoid accidentally passing the wrong arguments, we make the constructor keyword-only.
-This way, the constructor will raise an error if we pass the old configs. vLLM developers already take care of the change for all the models inside vLLM.
-For out-of-tree registered models, their developers need to make the change manually, possibly by adding shim code to adapt the old constructor signature to the new one, e.g.,
+    To avoid accidentally passing incorrect arguments, the constructor is now keyword-only.
+This ensures that the constructor will raise an error if old configurations are passed. vLLM developers have already made this change for all models within vLLM.
+For out-of-tree registered models, developers need to update their models, for example by adding shim code to adapt the old constructor signature to the new one:

     .. code-block:: python